In a partnership that brings reality to a new pinnacle of madness, famed silver maker Tiffany & Co has partnered with Nike to create a box.

 In any event, they have decent pricing on a lot of things but due to the shipping cost.
 For smaller orders a $9.99 shipping charge means an extra $1.00 per ounce premium for 10 ounces.

-The quality and accuracy of these scales can range from inconsistent and variable to surprisingly accurate.
-If in doubt, consult a reputable coin dealer or expert owning a Sigma Precious Metals Verifier.
+Digital scales have become ubiquitous in recent years and are sold at nearly every gas stations and corner store.
+The quality and accuracy of these scales can range from fickle and variable to surprisingly accurate.
+If in doubt, consult with a reputable coin dealer or expert that owns a Sigma Precious Metals Verifier.

 The weights and dimensions of older gold bullion coins such as British Gold Sovereigns, French Gold Francs, or Mexican Gold Pesos are well known and easy to verify with an accurate scale and simple calipers.

-Consider that a genuine 1/10 oz gold coin equals 3.11 grams.
-A counterfeit or plated coin will have a different weight due to the density of the metal.
-If only measured to the tenth of a gram, the variance may be slight enough that the scale is unable to determine an accurate weight due to the rounding function.
+Consider that a genuine 1/10 oz gold coin is the equivalent of 3.11 grams.
+A counterfeit or plated coin will have a weight that is different due to the density of the metal.
+If only measured to the tenth of a gram, the variance may be slight enough that the scale is unable to determine an accurate weight due to rounding function.
+This becomes even more critical when dealing with smaller fractional gold coins and bars, such as gram sizes and those weighing 1/20 oz.

 This scale is small enough to fit in your pocket and is a good choice for measuring the weights of smaller bullion items.
 For the price, this is the best scale for weighing gold and silver.